devurandom11/Job-Application-Tracker/README.md

 ## Description

 Job Application Tracker is a Python CLI tool designed to help me track my job applications.
 It allows users to input job application details such as job title, website, date applied, company name, location, and job role, and saves this information in an Excel spreadsheet.
-This tool ensures that job application details are organized and easily accessible.
-I'm sure there are other tools out there that do the same thing, but I wanted to create my own to practice my Python skills.
+Additionally, it calculates the days since each application was submitted and visually indicates the urgency for follow-up actions.
+I'm sure there are many other tools out there that do the same thing, but I wanted to create my own to practice my Python skills.

 ## Features